breezy-codes/splashkit-lake/README.md

 ## Getting Started

-To play or test the games in SplashKit Lake, you’ll need to install the SplashKit SDK.
+To play or test the games in SplashKit Lake, you'll need to install the SplashKit SDK.
 Follow the [SplashKit Installation Guide](http://www.splashkit.io/installation/) to set up your environment.

 ## Notes

 Please note that while games in SplashKit Lake are more refined than those in SplashKit Pond, they may still undergo updates and adjustments.
-For information on controls, setup, and specific gameplay details, refer to the README files within each game’s folder.
+For information on controls, setup, and specific gameplay details, refer to the README files within each game's folder.